deepdad/SharedWorldModels/README.md

  as they have sparse rewards upon task completion.

-We assume that it can because DreamerV1 was also reported to be able to complete such tasks from DeepMind Control Suite.
+We assume that it can because DreamerV1 was also reported to be able to complete sparse reward tasks from DeepMind Control Suite.

-We build on dreamer-pytorch by @juliusfrost.
+We build on dreamer-pytorch by @juliusfrost: https://github.com/juliusfrost/dreamer-pytorch
-If RLBench works, we want to use a shared world model across tasks.
+If RLBench works, we want to use a shared world model across robots.

 So we verify the (DreamerV1-tensorflow-) original mujoco/dmcontrol tasks with dreamer-pytorch.
 We run multiple RLBench tasks with dreamer-pytorch.